ChrisCooney05/CV/README.md

 ## Chris Cooney

 ### A bit about me

-I'm a junior full stack developer in training fuelled by both excitement and caffeine.
 After spending the last 5 years working for a retail display and packaging company I started to understand that I needed a new challenge.
-I started coding to pass time on my morning commutes too and from London, after a while I realised that I actually really enjoyed what I was learning, this is when I looked to Makers to start my new life of code.
+I started coding to pass time on my morning commutes to and from London, after a while I realised that I actually really enjoyed what I was learning, this is when I looked to Makers to start my new life of code.

 [Skills](#skills) | [Education](#education) | [Experience](#experience) |